Python Lecture Part 1 - Python's Philosophy and Design Principles

 doubled = np.array(numbers) * 2

-Duck typing, protocols, magic methods, C extensions all organically connected in a layered system.
-This is the secret to why Python appears "simple yet powerful."
+Duck typing, protocols, magic methods, C extensions -- they're all organically connected in this layered system.
+That's the secret to why Python feels "simple yet powerful."

 # Download a web page - just two lines